mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/docs/future-work.md

     - implement all policies gradually by hand and use -o parameter to omit them
 - solution 2
     - use community PSS package for Kyverno, OPA Gatekeeper and Kubewarden with omitting functionality

-## Use specified image registry in security test
-Security test now uses Docker Hub as image registry for fetching **alpine** image for vulnerable and secure pods.
-Not all enviroments will have Docker Hub enabled, organizations can use custom registries in secure enviroments.

-**Possible solution**
-- parametrize register in image field in pod manifest
-- Helm can be used for pod manifest parametrization

 ## Support multiple Kubernetes versions
 Now only Kubernetes 1.26 is supported.